 - What caused your injury

 Photograph your injuries as close to the time of the accident as possible.
 These images can be very graphic and persuasive to a jury.
-Also photograph your injuries several hours and days after the incident, and as your treatment progresses.
+Also, photograph your injuries several hours and days after the incident, and as your treatment progresses.
 It can take time for bruises and swelling to show up.

-Return to the Scene
+Return to the Scene as Soon as Possible

-Take some additional photographs.
 You can never have too many photos.
 The first few days immediately following an accident is often when you uncover evidence you may have missed at the actual time of the injury.

 - Paramedic reports

 - Doctors’ and nurses’ notes

 The value of your injury claim will be calculated based on the total of your medical bills.
 You must be sure to include copies of every single medical bill and all receipts for related out-of-pocket expenses in your accident file.

 Be careful not to overlook medical bills and expenses, for example:

 - Separate bills for X-rays, CT Scans or other imaging tests